provisit come in

 Whether you need a visa application, temporary residence, or are starting a new chapter in your career, Provisit Come In offers you comprehensive, reliable protection - with flexible terms, and easy to take out even from abroad.

 Compared to other providers, Provisit Come In stands out thanks to its affordable premiums and maximum flexibility—even as follow-up insurance after other incoming tariffs.
-For individuals, entrepreneurs, family reunification, and opportunity card applicants, Provisit Come In is the insurance solution for a smooth start in Germany.
+For individuals, entrepreneurs, family reunification, EU Blue Card and opportunity card applicants, Provisit Come In is the insurance solution for a smooth start in Germany.

 With Provisit Come In, you can insure yourself for up to 60 months in Germany and throughout Europe.
 But even after the maximum insurance period has expired, you are still covered, because you will automatically be transferred to an unlimited tariff.
 Another special feature of Provisit Come In is that there is no maximum age for taking out a policy, so you can insure yourself and your accompanying family members regardless of their age.